-Last year, the British Library was infused with excitement and repartee for two days and had resounded with sessions on PG Wodehouse, the Beatles in India, travel, migrations, fiction-writing, the Partition, and poetry.
+Last year, the British Library was infused with excitement and repartee for two days and had resounded with sessions on the Raj, the poetry of Jan Nisar and Kaifi, travel, migrations, fiction-writing, museums and conservation, and poetry.
 Speakers ranged from Shashi Tharoor, Shabana Azmi, Javed Akhtar, Katherine Boo, Meena Kandasamy, Mike Brearley, Kwai Kwarteng, Tishani Doshi, David Howell and others.”

 “Jaipur Literature Festival indicates that Indians seem jubilant today in terms of contributing at world stage more vehemently than before…all South Asian countries and communities should take pride of India’s new flight towards prosperous and colourful skies.”

 “The Jaipur Literature festival has become so thoroughly entrenched in our cultural itineraries that it has become impossible to even think of the city of Jaipur without having the scenes, debates memories of the many previous editions of the JLF all spring to the The Sunday Guardian.”